 Waves of Peace is a local woman-founded yoga extravaganza that takes place on Nahant Beach every Sunday at 7 AM.
 The serene classes are directed by the instructor, Angela and are incredibly soothing.
 Learn more about the summer yoga series, Waves of Peace online!
 Classes are BOGO for new students with a drop-in price of $15.

-24. Jam out to Brandi Carlile and Ziggy Marley and more at the Levitate Arts and Music Festival
+24. Jam out to Mt.
+Joy, Lake Street Drive and more at the Levitate Arts and Music Festival

-Levitate celebrates a decade of music and art at this year’s epic festival!
-Taking place by the surf and skate shop of Marshfield, MA, attendees can expect pro skate exhibitions curated by Nora Vasconcellos, amazing food, and bewildering art installations.
+Levitate celebrates over a decade of music and art at this year’s epic festival!
+Taking place by the surf and skate shop of Marshfield, MA, attendees can expect pro skate exhibitions amazing food, and bewildering art installations.

 25. Attend a Patriots training camp at Gillette

-Catch the team up close and personal from July 26-28 at Gillette Stadium!
+Catch the team up close and personal beginning July 24 at Gillette Stadium!
 Cheer on your favorite players and meet Pat Patriot in person.